himedlooff/DragonSlayers-I/index.md

 1. Donate 700 to get promotion from member to elder
 2. Donate 600 to remain elder
-3. Must maintain 1:3 donate/received ratio to remain elder
+3. Must maintain 1:3 donated/received ratio or better to remain elder

 **Leaders**